Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Design of

 To understand the impact of MCP-UPD at scale, it is not sufficient to demonstrate a single motivating case.
 What is needed is a systematic method to analyze the MCP ecosystem and identify the tools that can serve as building blocks for \textit{Parasitic Toolchain Attack}.
 Specifically, our goal is to measure the capability boundaries of MCP tools provided by publicly accessible MCP servers.
 We further determine whether they can be exploited as "gadgets" in the stages of MCP-UPD, namely, \textit{Parasitic Ingestion}, \textit{Privacy Collection}, and \textit{Privacy Disclosure}.

-We design \ourtool, an automated analysis framework that combines large-scale data collection with semantic capability analysis.
-This framework can quantitatively assess the ecosystem-wide risks: whether MCP servers expose tools that can be chained into full attack workflows.
-As illustrated in \autoref{fig:autotool}, the framework is composed of two major components: a \textit{Description Collection Module} that crawls public MCP servers and extracts descriptions of tools from them, and a \textit{Tool Analysis Module} that uses LLMs to identify tools with risk-relevant capabilities.
+We design \ourtool, an analysis framework that can quantitatively assess risks across the MCP ecosystem: whether MCP servers expose tools that can be chained into full attack workflows.
+As illustrated in \autoref{fig:autotool}, the framework consists of three major components: a \textit{Description Collector} that crawls public MCP servers and extracts descriptions of tools from them, a \textit{MCP Tool Analyzer} that maps MCP tools to risk-related capabilities, and a \textit{Dynamic Verifier} that performs dynamic verification of tools with risk-related capabilities in the real-world environment.
+After passing through the dynamic verifier, the MCP tool can be proven capable of performing the risky operation in real-world environments.